 Three major Scrum roles.

 Product owner.
-The person is in charge of documenting and prioritizing of the product requirements.
-Product owner creates the product backlog and handles communications with team members regarding:
+The person is in charge of documenting and prioritizing product requirements.
+The product owner creates the product backlog and handles communications with team members regarding:

 - explanation of business needs;